nrfconnect/sdk-nrf/doc/nrf/working_with_nrf/nrf70/developing/powersave.rst

 **********************

 Target Wake Time is a new feature in Wi-Fi 6.
-It allows an access point and devices to wake up at the negotiated times.
+It allows devices to wake up at the negotiated times to transmit and receive data.
 The access point and devices reach a TWT agreement that defines when a station is active and ready to receive and transmit data.

-TWT mechanism allows each device to negotiate its period with the AP to transmit and receive data packets.
+The TWT mechanism allows each device to negotiate its wake-up period with the AP to transmit and receive data packets.
-Stations will be active only at TWT Service Period and remain in the sleep state for the rest of the time.
+Stations will only receive and transmit during the TWT Service Period and remain in the sleep state for the rest of the time.

 .. note::
+   The device follows the TWT wake schedule to save power and does not wake up for DTIM beacons.
-   The device is not expected to be active for a DTIM beacon that does not receive any buffered broadcast or multicast frames.
+   It is not able to receive broadcast or multicast frames which are scheduled after the DTIM beacon.
    Applications are expected to keep note of this and set up TWT sessions based on their traffic profile.

 An access point has more control over the network in TWT mode and decides which device is going to transmit and when.